the-tomazz/mbase-portal/README.md

 ## Not responsible for:
 - Executing domain-specific (module specific) business logic
 - Rendering UI for modules (handled fully in JS inside modules)
-- Managing routes, controllers, or state of modules (these live in the Laravel package)
+- Managing routes, controllers, or state of modules (these live in the Laravel package [mbase-modules](https://gitlab.com/mbase2/mbase-modules/))

 ---